Roda-bird/todoist-automation/README.md

 I also separated 1 scenario branch & created 1 pull request to merge it to main as instructed.

 **Todoist only allows 5 projects per free user, so I set tasks and projects to auto-delete after test execution so that tests could be redoable**

+For each user, you can make a maximum of 1000 API requests on Todoist within a 15 minute period: https://developer.todoist.com/rest/v2/#request-limits